harp-tech/protocol/BinaryProtocol-32bit.md

 ## Length

-Contains the number of 32-bit words that are still available and need to be read to complete the Harp Message.
+Contains the number of bytes that are still available and need to be read to complete the Harp message.
+If the total number of bytes in the Harp Message is not a multiple of four, the field [Payload] will be followed by 0-3 additional zero bytes to ensure that the total size is divisible by four.

 ## Port